Learning how to record a podcast on GarageBand can save you a lot of money and really boost your podcast quality!

-In this blog post, we’re going to walk you through what GarageBand is and the best way to use it to make a high-quality, awesome sounding podcast.
+In this blog post, we are going to walk you through what GarageBand is and the best way to use it to make a high-quality, awesome sounding podcast.

 What is GarageBand?

-We tell you all this so that when you first open Garageband to start podcasting, you aren’t completely overwhelmed by all the music features and think it is not for you.
+👉 We only tell you all this so that when you first open Garageband to start podcasting, you aren’t completely overwhelmed by all the music features and think it is not for you.

-You don’t need to worry about all the production features for making songs.
+You do not need to worry about all the production features for making songs.
 The tools you need specifically for podcasting are actually quite simple.

 The Basics of GarageBand and Audio Software